Chaithanya013/User_Management_Automation/README.md

 ----------------------------------------------------------------------------------------------------

-## Expected results / sample outputs
+## Expected Results / Sample Outputs

 After running the script with the example `users.txt`, you should see: